 - Focus on primary sources including eyewitness accounts in order to identify and acknowledge bias in sources of information

-- Student-centered approach that integrates creative lessons and multiple modes of learning allowing for students to express and enrich their learning in a variety of ways
+- A student-centered approach that integrates creative lessons and multiple modes of learning allowing students to express and enrich their learning in a variety of ways

 - Reflective academic environment based on mutual respect, incorporating thoughtful silence and student-to-student discussion which creates space for diverse viewpoints